nklenke/FSNDCapstone/README.md

 ### Get tokens and update in tests
 1. Open the following link in a browser: https://nkcoffee.auth0.com/authorize?audience=actorsAndMovies&response_type=token&client_id=zpizdFNFV6UnzgsReSwZwPM1UzVM3QT3&redirect_uri=http://localhost:8100
 2. 3 Users have been created with their respective roles.
 Each uses the password p@$$w0rd
-  a.
-Casting Assistant
+  - Casting Assistant
     - Email Address: udacityFSNDCapstoneCastingAssistant@yahoo.com
     - Can view actors and movies
-  b.
-Casting Director
+  - Casting Director
     - Email Address: udacityfsndcapstonecastingdirector@yahoo.com
     - All permissions a Casting Assistant has and…
     - Add or delete an actor from the database
     - Modify actors or movies
-  c.
-Executive Producer
+  - Executive Producer
     - Email Address: udacityFSNDCapstoneExecutiveProducer@yahoo.com
     - All permissions a Casting Director has and…
     - Add or delete a movie from the database